 A common question we are asked is – What is the status of a spouse after the client receives Portuguese citizenship?
 The purpose of this post is to clarify this issue, and to indicate where there are still question marks.

 The rights of a spouse due to Portugal’s membership in the European Union

 Portugal is a member of the European Union.
-Today, there are 28 countries that are members of the EU: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom (on the way out).
+Today, there are 28 countries that are members of the EU: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.
 EU countries allow residents of other EU countries to work and live without restrictions.
 Usually, there is an easier access to universities in EU countries.
 Sometimes the tuition fee is reduced or free.
 These rights are also granted to the spouse of a Portuguese citizen, even if they do not hold EU citizenship.
 You can see details of the legal situation in the matter here tinyurl.com/ycse2xoj

 Does the fact that one of the spouses has citizenship according to the Sephardi law automatically grants citizenship to the other spouse?